-Yes, there are exceptions like a special Arctic winter trip (I’ve got you covered!) or trekking through a rainforest.
-But for most other trips, take it from me and build a go-to subset of your wardrobe that’s simple, cute, and comfortable that you can take on all your trips (see also: my trusty cross-body purse).
+Yes, there are exceptions like a special Arctic winter trip (I’ve got a packing list for that!) or trekking through a rainforest.
+But for most other trips, take it from me and build a go-to subset of your wardrobe that’s simple, cute, and comfortable that you can take on all your trips (see also: my favorite bra for travel and my trusty cross-body purse).

 You might also like: 10 Places I’m Dying to Visit in 2020